Federal Judge Dismisses Environmental Suit Against Dragon Springs

 CCP Harassment Campaign

-The Falun Dafa Information Center (FDIC), a nonprofit monitoring the persecution of Falun Gong, tallied more than 130 such incidents in a report earlier this year.
+The Falun Dafa Information Center (FDIC), a nonprofit monitoring the persecution of Falun Gong, tallied more than 130 such incidents in a report released earlier this year.

-Earlier this year, documents from several CCP whistleblowers indicated the regime has been escalating its campaign against Falun Gong overseas to include a new plan to manipulate social media influencers and Western media to propagate false allegations, with a goal to sow public discord and to trigger the U.S. government to act against Falun Gong.
+Earlier this year, documents from several CCP whistleblowers indicated that the regime has been escalating its campaign against Falun Gong overseas to include a new plan to manipulate social media influencers and Western media to propagate false allegations, with a goal to sow public discord and to trigger the U.S. government to act against Falun Gong.

-“From internal documents and recent incidents, it’s clear that the CCP is intensifying its campaign of transnational repression and defamation against Falun Gong as part of a broader scheme to ‘eliminate’ Falun Gong worldwide,” said Levi Browde, FDIC executive director, in a statement.
+“From internal documents and recent incidents, it’s clear that the CCP is intensifying its campaign of transnational repression and defamation against Falun Gong as part of a broader scheme to ‘eliminate’ Falun Gong worldwide,” Levi Browde, FDIC executive director, said in a statement.

 “At this critical time, it’s reassuring to see a U.S. judge uphold the rule of law and see through the dubious and illogical complaints being made against a Falun Gong related entity like Dragon Springs.”